1. Be encouraged – your English is probably better than you think it is!

 Do you know WHY you want to learn English?

 Is it so you can work in a multinational company?
 Live in an English-speaking country?
 Travel and make friends more easily?
 Pass an exam?
 Be able to read books and watch movies in English?
+(Watching movies is the top favorite activity among English learners!)

 Whatever your reason is, try this simple exercise: when you sit down to study English, spend a couple minutes visualizing (imagining) reaching your goal.
 Imagine yourself speaking English easily without translating in your head.
 Imagine yourself confidently giving a business presentation in English.
 Imagine reading a book in English and understanding all the vocabulary – that would feel great!